-Making Enquiries Into Claims: When Do Claims Become Final?
+Making Enquiries Into Claims: When Do Claims Become Final

-Prior to Self-Assessment (SA) officers were obliged to give a decision about the validity and admissibility of the claim on receipt and, as a result, claims achieved finality.
+Before the introduction of Self-Assessment (SA) officers were obliged to give a decision about the validity and admissibility of the claim on receipt and, as a result, claims achieved finality.

-The SA legislation does not explicitly include the concept of claims becoming “final”.
+The SA legislation does not explicitly include the concept of claims becoming ‘final’.
 It does not say that an officer has to give a decision about a claim nor does it include the concept of an officer accepting a claim.
 Instead, the legislation allows certain actions to be taken within set time limits.

-Once a claim has been made it can only be changed by:
+Once a claim has been made it can only be changed by

-- The customer amending it within the amendment window.
+- the customer amending it within the amendment window

-- An officer amending it to correct an obvious error or amending it at the conclusion of an enquiry into the claim.
-The latter may involve an amendment, an assessment or a settlement by contract.
+- an officer amending it to correct an obvious error or amending it at the conclusion of an enquiry into the claim.
+The latter may involve an amendment, an assessment or a settlement by contract

-- A discovery assessment that is raised after the enquiry window has closed.
-This is a separate assessment to recover the tax and does not change the claim itself.
+- a discovery assessment that is raised after the enquiry window has closed.
+This is a separate assessment to recover the tax and does not change the claim itself

-- a later discovery or
+- a later discovery, or

 - an error with the original claim is established.